-Taronga's Bird Festival logo is Australia's critically endangered Regent Honeyeater.
-This spectacular bird has golden-edged feathers on its back, wings and tail.
+Australia's critically endangered Regent Honeyeater is a spectacular bird with golden-edged feathers on its back, wings and tail.

 It once inhabited four states, but because of habitat loss, the Honeyeater is now only found in small patches of Box-Ironbark forest, inland of the Great Dividing Range in New South Wales and Victoria.